rmars/admission-webhook-example/README.md

 ## What this example webhook does

-In `mutating-webhook/main.go` we define a mutating wehbook server that accepts requests from the k8s apiserver.
+In `mutating-webhook/main.go` we define a mutating webhook server that accepts requests from the k8s apiserver.
 It processes the request and always accepts the request for admission.
 In addition, it modifies any pod specs to include the annotation `conduit.io=im-injected`.